 The new townhouse is located in the green wedge shire of Nillumbik, on a sensitive site at the gateway to Eltham.
-Eltham is a suburb on the northern outskirts of Melbourne and Sydney that is renowned for its rural ambience.
+Eltham is a suburb on the northern outskirts of Melbourne that is renowned for its rural ambience.
 The site is home to Wingrove Cottage, the oldest intact house in Eltham, dating back to 1856 and once used as the first Eltham shire office.
 The property was also a home to the Wingrove family, comprised of ten children.

 The design of the townhouse needed to complement the brick cottage with a slate gable roof and corrugated iron return verandah.
 The remnants of the original garden were also to be preserved, including the small brick footbridge spanning a landscaped drainage channel running past the cottage.